takum-arithmetic/MuFoLAB/README.md

 generated pseudo-randomly.
 The currently implemented algorithms encompass both direct and indirect solvers, including UMFPACK-like LU, SPQR-like QR, three-precision MPIR, and GMRES with iLU preconditioning.

+There are also facilities to scrape graph matrices from the Network Repository, yielding a test set of normalized, symmetrized graph Laplacians.
+Based on this, interfaces for the computation of eigenvalues and eigenvectors have been added.

 ## Getting started